 Recently my main presentation has explored the topic- ”What if silver were treated like gold?”
 The entire argument is that silver is valued far higher as money, than as a mere industrial commodity.
-This suggests that from the time silver was demonetised in 1873 to present day, that silver has lost its shine because as an essential commodity, it is less valuable.
+This suggests that from the time silver was demonetized in 1873 to the present day, that silver has lost its shine because as an essential commodity, it is less valuable.

 IT IS TIME TO RETHINK SILVER

 The financial definition of redemption is paying off a mortgage, bond, or note.
 Umm, and how would one pay off these items that are largely created out of nothing by a Babylonian system of Banking (fractional reserve lending)?

 From a natural law perspective, redemption can mean being saved from sin, error, or evil.
 At the risk of getting too close to the proverbial ”hot button” for almost everyone, let me ask with the current circumstances, isn’t it time to redeem the monetary system and perhaps ourselves?
 Is it time to rethink silver and what meaning it has to you?